Oxytocin Acetate

 Estimated Half-LifeVery Short Plasma Half-Life

-Primary Research InterestSocial Bonding / Emotional Salience / Relationship Dynamics
+Primary Research InterestSocial Salience / Bonding / Emotional Processing

 Important Disclaimer

-This material is provided strictly for educational and informational purposes related to peptide research and experimental neurochemical compounds.
-Oxytocin is a biologically active neuropeptide hormone capable of significantly altering emotional processing, social perception, bonding behavior, and neurochemical signaling.
+This material is provided strictly for educational and informational purposes related to peptide research and neurochemical compounds.
+Oxytocin is a biologically active neuropeptide hormone capable of influencing emotional processing, social perception, bonding behavior, stress responses, and interpersonal interactions.
 Information presented here should not be interpreted as medical advice, treatment recommendations, or encouragement of unsupervised use.

 • Vial Size: 5 mg